ltalignani/mkdocs-bash-scripts-collection/docs/ci-cd.md

         coverage report
 ```

-The trigger bloc gives the instructions for when the action will be launched.
-The job bloc gives the following instructions: on which OS the action should be run (runs-on), and the list of steps to be run (steps).
+The trigger block defines the conditions under which the action will be executed.
+The job block specifies additional details, including the operating system on which the action should run (runs-on) and the sequence of tasks to be performed (steps).

-Don’t write your .yaml from scratch: you’ll find plenty of examples on GithHub, just adapt them to the desired workflow.
+You don’t need to write your .yaml file from scratch — numerous examples are available on GitHub.
+You can simply adapt one to match your specific workflow requirements.

-Once your .yaml is ready, and you have triggered the action (by pushing a commit, for instance), you need to navigate to get the log.
-Here is an example with a test-coverage action.
+Once your .yaml file is ready and the action has been triggered (for example, by pushing a commit), you can access the logs to monitor the execution.
+Below is an example using a test-coverage action.

 1. Go to the Github corresponding repository.
 In the Àctions`tab, select one of the workflows to display its successive runs.

 ![Github Actions](assets/github_actions.png)
-You can see the commits where the workflow has been run, branch, date, duration (among various information).
-Obviously a green check means that the workflow has entirely run without failure, whereas a red cross indicates that it has failed.
+You can view the commits where the workflow was executed, along with details such as the branch, date, duration, and other relevant information.
+A green check mark indicates that the workflow completed successfully without errors, while a red cross signifies that the workflow failed.

-2. From there, select the run you’re interested in.
-A summary of the action is displayed.
-If there are any warnings for instance, you’ll see those in the Annotations panel at the bottom.
-To display the workflow log let’s click on the workflow name in the central panel or in the ‘Jobs’ section (left panel).
-Each step outputs can be drop-downed to see the logs
+2. From there, select the run you’re interested in to access a summary of the workflow execution.
+If there are any warnings, they will appear in the Annotations panel at the bottom of the screen.
+To view detailed logs, click on the workflow name either in the central panel or in the Jobs section on the left.
+Each step can be expanded to display its corresponding output logs.

 ![Github Actions](assets/github_actions3.png)